Nikolay Kapterev: Education

+Career

-In Russian academic circles the scientific achievements of Kapterev were highly esteemed; in 1888 was awarded with the Small Uvarov Prize of the Imperial Academy of Sciences for his "The character of Russia's relationship with the orthodox East in the 16th and 17th century."
-At the same time there appeared other publications, developing Kapterev's scientific research on Russian Church history.
+In Russian academic circles, the scholarly achievements of Kapterev were highly esteemed; in 1888 was awarded with the Small Uvarov Prize of the Imperial Academy of Sciences for his "The character of Russia's relationship with the orthodox East in the 16th and 17th century."
+At the same time there appeared other publications, developing Kapterev's scholarship on Russian Church history.
 In 1891 he published "The relationship of Dosifei, Patriarch of Jerusalem, with the Russian government," for which he was finally granted a Doctor's degree.

 In 1896 he was granted the degree of "Ordinary Professor," in 1898 he became "Meritorious Professor."
-After the Bill of 1905 many publications were issued which until then had not passed censorship.
+After the Bill of 1905, many publications were issued which until then had not passed censorship.
 In 1906 Kapterev published "The Czar and the Moscow Councils of the 16th and 17th century," in 1909-1912 followed a fundamental investigation in two volumes "Patriarch Nikon and Czar Aleksei Mikhailovich," in which Kapterev points out the causes having led to the Church reforms.
 This publication was met with great appreciation by the progressive part of Russian society.
 In 1910 Kapterev was elected Corresponding Member of the Imperial Academy of Sciences.

 Kapterev was also politically active: from 1912 till 1917 he was a member of the State Duma as a deputy of a progressive party.

 In spite of some accusations of partiality, Kapterev did not belong to any Old Believer's church of denomination.
 In fact, the Old Believers do not agree with all of Kapterev's conclusions, especially those concerning Archpriest Avvakum, towards Kapterev had a rather negative attitude.